4D4850/processor.txt/README.md

 \` => nop

 ## Other stuff
-DATA is the data pointer, CODE is the code pointer (that always moves forward in v1.0)
+* `DATA` is the data pointer, `CODE` is the code pointer (that always moves forward in v1.0)

-Comments are any data after the first line of the program, as the interpreter only reads the first line.
+* Comments are any data after the first line of the program, as the interpreter only reads the first line.

-The processor is big-endian, because that was the easiest way to implement the PTVM
+* The processor is big-endian, because that was the easiest way to implement the PTVM

 ## Options

-  -c:
+* `-c`:
-    Has code be submittied on the command line, rather than in code.pt
+    Has code be submittied on the command line, rather than in `code.pt`
-  -a:
+* `-a`:
-    Makes ~ output ASCII rather than numbers.
+    Makes `~` output ASCII rather than numbers.
-  -d or --debug:
+* `-d` or `--debug`:
     Perform a debug memory dump at the end of execution.